-- a) It is within the existing built-up area of the villages of Church Langton and East Langton; - b) It helps to meet the identified housing requirement for East Langton Parish; - c) It respects the shape and form of the villages of Church Langton and East Langton in order to maintain its distinctive character and enhance it where possible; - d) It is of an appropriate scale which reflects the size, character and level of service provision within the Parish; - e) It retains, where possible, existing important natural boundaries such as trees, hedges and streams;
+- a) It is within the existing built up area of the villages of Church Langton and East Langton (as defined by the Limits to Development identified, see fig 2); - b) It helps to meet the identified housing requirement for East Langton Parish; - c) It respects the shape and form of the villages of Church Langton and East Langton in order to maintain its distinctive character and enhance it where possible; - d) It is of an appropriate scale which reflects the size, character and level of service provision within the Parish; - e) It retains, where possible, existing important natural boundaries such as trees, hedges and streams; - f) It provides for a safe vehicular and pedestrian access to the site; - g) It does not result in an unacceptable loss of amenity for neighbouring occupiers by reason of loss of privacy, loss of daylight, visual intrusion or noise; - In East Langton village, due to the historic nature and characteristics of the village, it does not reduce garden space to an extent where it adversely impacts on the character of the area, or the amenity of neighbours and the occupiers of the dwelling; - i) It is in accordance with other policies contained in this and other relevant planning documents including those relating to East Langton and Church Langton Conservation Area Character Statements; - j) Traffic generation and parking impact created does not result in an unacceptable direct or cumulative impact on congestion or road and pedestrian safety; and c) Housing Mix

-- f) It provides for a safe vehicular and pedestrian access to the site; - g) It does not result in an unacceptable loss of amenity for neighbouring occupiers by reason of loss of privacy, loss of daylight, visual intrusion or noise; - h) In East Langton village, due to the historic nature and characteristics of the village, it does not reduce garden space to an extent where it adversely impacts on the character of the area, or the amenity of neighbours and the occupiers of the dwelling; - It is in accordance with other policies contained in this and other relevant planning documents including those relating to East Langton and Church Langton Conservation Area Character Statements; - j) Traffic generation and parking impact created does not result in an unacceptable direct or cumulative impact on congestion or road and pedestrian safety; and - k) Where development would result in the number of completions plus outstanding permissions exceeding the identified target, regard will be given to: - i.
+- Where development would result in the number of completions plus outstanding permissions exceeding the identified target, regard will be given to: - i.
 The degree by which the requirement is exceeded; - ii.
 The likelihood of delivery of the outstanding permissions; and - iii.
 The benefits arising from the development.